tedbergstrand/LuthierPrints/README.md

 I've included STL files for everything.
 You may need to flip the orientation on a few of them.
 I try my best to design models that don't require supports.
 So if you think you need support, make sure you can't flip it to a different orientation.
 I'll go through and flip things appropriately at some point.
 At this stage, I'm still trying to get everything together.

+Remember that important curves always need to be printed horizontally to avoid a stair-stepping pattern.

 ## Fusion 360 Files

 For some models, I have included Fusion 360 files, which can be used with Autodesk's Fusion 360 software.
 Feel free to customize and adapt these models to meet your needs.
 Remember, you **MUST** adhere to GPL-3 if you release a modified file.